Felspar/coro/Allocators.md

 Because the allocator must be used by the promise type the `operator new` for the promise type is given access to the arguments of the coroutine so that it can see the allocator.
 However, C++ doesn't provide any simple mechanism to find the last argument of variadic pack, so only really the second mechanism makes any sense -- it is unfortunate that it is also so ugly :-(

-Promise types in this library support this second mechanism for all coroutine kinds through the use of `felspar::coro::promise_allocator_impl`.

 ## Using a pre-specified allocator type